 A key element of our strategy is to develop, obtain regulatory approval for and commercialize our portfolio of product candidates in addition to Twirla.
 To do so, we plan to utilize our proprietary transdermal delivery technology, Skinfusion, to develop additional product candidates.
 We may not be successful in our efforts to develop our portfolio of additional product candidates, and any product candidates we do develop may not produce commercially viable products that safely and effectively treat their indicated conditions.
 To date, our efforts have identified three additional product candidates in addition to Twirla, including AG200-ER, which is a regimen designed to allow a woman to extend the length of her cycle, AG200-SP, which is a regimen designed to provide shorter, lighter periods, and AG890, which is a progestin-only contraceptive patch intended for use by women who are unable or unwilling to take estrogen.
-These product candidates will likely require additional product development efforts to optimize patch formulations and dosing.
+AG200-SP and AG200-ER are intended to be Twirla line extensions that would expand the use of Twirla beyond its initial approved use.
+In July 2016, we began preparations for an initial Phase 2 clinical trial examining the use of AG200-SP along with a smaller lower dose combination ethinyl estradiol/levonorgestrel patch (SmP) in the fourth week of the woman s cycle.
+The Phase 2 clinical trial is designed to identify the optimal dose of the SmP, and will evaluate bleeding profiles, pharmacokinetic parameters, ovulation inhibition and safety over 3 cycles of treatment with AG200-SP.
+We expect to initiate dosing of the AG200-SP (SmP) clinical trial in the first quarter of 2017.
+Our planned Phase 2 clinical trial of AG200-SP (SmP) is only the initial clinical trial in this program and AG200-SP (SmP) may require additional clinical trials to establish the safety and efficacy of this product candidate.
+The other product candidates in our pipeline will likely require additional product development efforts to optimize patch formulations and dosing.
 In addition, we will need to conduct additional clinical trials to establish the safety and efficacy of these product candidates which will require additional capital.

-Our ability to develop these product candidates could be significantly affected by our inability to get Twirla approved.
+Our ability to develop these product candidates, in particular AG200-SP and AG200-ER could be significantly affected by our inability to get Twirla approved.